pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 .. centered:: User manual 1.0
 .. centered:: Miaoxin Li, Lin Jiang

-Introduction
+1 Introduction
 ============
--This is :red:`Red` text.

 KGGSEE is a standalone Java tool for knowledge-based analyses of genomic and genetic association summary statistics of complex phenotypes by integrating gene expression and related data.
-It has four major integrative analyses, 1) gene-based association analysis, 2) estimation of phenotype-associated tissues or cell-type based on gene expression in single-cell or bulk cells of different tissues, 3) conditional gene-based association analysis based on the improved effective chi-squared statistic (ECS) and multiple variant-gene mapping strategies, 4) causal gene inference for complex diseases and/or traits based-on multiple eQTL.
+It can perform four major integrative analyses:

+1) gene-based association analysis;

+2) estimation of phenotype-associated tissues or cell-type based on gene expression in single-cell or bulk cells of different tissues;

+3) conditional gene-based association analysis based on the improved effective chi-squared statistic (ECS) and multiple variant-gene mapping strategies;

+4) causal gene inference for complex diseases and/or traits based-on multiple eQTL.

 More integrative analysis functions will be added into this analysis platform in the future.

 .. image:: ./media/kggsee_pipeline3_1.jpg
     :align: center

-Installation
+2 Installation
 ==============

-kggsee.jar
+2.1 kggsee.jar
 ~~~~~~~~~~~~~~~

 The main library of KGGSEE, kggsee.jar, does not need an installation procedure as long as its `Java Runtime Environment(JRE) v1.8 <https://www.oracle.com/java/technologies/javase-jre8-downloads.html>`_ (or up) is pre-installed in your machine.
 The kggsee.jar can be directly executed given a file path

-R packages
+2.2 R packages
 ~~~~~~~~~~~~~

 .. note::